Skip to content

 Supported field types: string, number, integer, boolean, null, array, object.
 Nested objects and arrays use standard JSON Schema structure.

-Nodes declare schemas on their ports in node-spec.yaml:
+Nodes declare schemas on their ports in node.yaml:

 id: score-leads